uchicago-computation-workshop/Fall2022/11_03_Jonas/README.md

 **Participation**: Students in the Masters of Computational Social Science program are expected to attend and join the discussion by posting a comment on the first issues page of the workshop’s public repository.

-**Before the first meeting**, by Wednesday, November 02 @ 11:59pm each of you will:
+**Before the first meeting**, by Wednesday, November 02 @ 11:59pm MACSS students must:

 Comment a well-developed question or comment about the reading for this week’s workshop on the public repository.

 If you would really like to ask your question in person, please place two exclamation points before your question to signal that you really want to ask it.

 Upvote (“thumbs up”) questions and proposals from other people.
-Upvote questions and recommendations you like (not comments from people you are friends with ;-).
+Upvote questions and recommendations you like.
 There may be prizes for top question askers.
 </p>

 This week's suggested readings: